 America was gripped by the hearings on Supreme Court nominee Brett Kavanaugh, Democrats retook the House of Representatives in midterm elections and France won the 2018 World Cup held in Russia.

-While the year is still young, 2019 has brought the final season of “Game of Thrones,” the tragic fire that consumed much of the Cathedral of Notre Dame in Paris and the completion of the lengthy investigation into the 2016 election and President Trump by special prosecutor Robert Mueller.
+2019 gave us the final season of “Game of Thrones,” the tragic fire that consumed much of the Cathedral of Notre Dame in Paris and the completion of the lengthy investigation into the 2016 election and President Trump by special prosecutor Robert Mueller.

 Joel Anderson contributed to the reporting for this article.

-Methodology: GOBankingRates analyzed cars from 1950 through 2019 to find the cost of a car for each year in both current dollars and 2019 dollars.
-GOBankingRates used Historic Car Prices from the Morris County Library which recorded both new and used car prices advertised from 1900-2014.
-For the years 2015 through 2019, GOBankingRates used both Kelley Blue Book and U.S. News & World Report to find the original MSRP range of each car for that given year and then took the average of the car’s range values.
+Methodology: GOBankingRates analyzed cars from 1950 through 2020 to find the cost of a car for each year in both current dollars and 2020 dollars.
+GOBankingRates used Historic Car Prices from the Morris County Library which recorded both new and used car prices advertised from 1900 to 2014.
+For the years 2015 through 2020, GOBankingRates used both Kelley Blue Book and U.S. News & World Report to find the original MSRP range of each car for that given year and then took the average of the car’s range values.
 GOBankingRates then used the Bureau of Labor Statistics inflation calculator to find the February 2019 dollar value of each car.